UKPLab/acl2022-structure-batches/README.md

 # Composing Structure-Aware Batches for Pairwise Sentence Classification

-With this repository we make the source code of our approach of **Exploiting Dataset Structures to Improve Pairwise Sentence Classification** public available.
+With this repository we make the source code of our paper **Exploiting Dataset Structures to Improve Pairwise Sentence Classification** public available.

 Please use the following citation: